ClaytonWas/wyrmhole/README.md

 ## 📖 About

 Wyrmhole is a cross-platform desktop application that provides a beautiful, user-friendly interface for secure peer-to-peer file transfers using the [magic-wormhole.rs](https://github.com/magic-wormhole/magic-wormhole.rs/) protocol.
-It combines the security and efficiency of Rust and the Magic Wormhome protocol with the flexibility of modern React web technologies.
+It combines the security and efficiency of Rust with the flexibility of modern React web technologies.

 ### ✨ Features